vs KatanaVendor comparison

 Katana owns the production schedule.
 LineNow owns the supplier conversation.
 They are different sides of the same supply chain.

 Both tools auto-generate purchase orders.
 Both handle BOMs.
-The difference is what each is built around: Katana is built around the workflow (what you make), and LineNow is built around the procurement workflow (what you buy and from whom).
+The difference is what each is built around: Katana is built around the production workflow (what you make), and LineNow is built around the procurement workflow (what you buy and from whom).
 For many manufacturers, that is the right decomposition — and the tools pair naturally.

 TL;DR